-Students may withdraw from the University by dropping all their classes.
-They must notify the Registrar’s Office in one of the following ways:
+Students may withdraw from the University by dropping all their classes using the Withdrawal Form.

-After these deadlines, students seeking to withdraw must complete a Term Withdrawal Form, including Part II Appeal for Late Term Withdrawal.
+After these deadlines, students seeking to withdraw must complete a Late Withdrawal Form, including supporting documentation.
 Students should consult the Fee/Refund Schedule for information about refunds and charges.
 Withdrawal does not remove the obligation for costs incurred by a student during the semester.
 Questions should be directed to Student Accounts, Dempsey 236, (920) 424-1332.